wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 In this guide, you will:

-- Create a simple automation that will print `"Hello World"` every Day.
+- Create a simple automation that prints `"Hello World"` every Day.
 - Use Ballerina Integrator to develop the automation.
-- Push the automation to Devant from the Ballerina Integrator which will automatically build the automation.
+- Push the automation to Devant from the Ballerina Integrator which automatically builds the automation.
 - Schedule the automation to run every Day.

 <!-- Todo add a YouTube video tutorial for this quick start -->